saidake/interview/docs/Algorithms.md

 #### Time and Space Complexity
 * Time Complexity: $O(1)$

-    The time and space used duiring the precomputation process are not factored into the solution.
+    The time and space used during the precomputation process are not factored into the solution.
 * Space Complexity: $O(1)$
 ## 20. Minimum Moves to Capture The Queen
 [Back to Top](#table-of-contents)